BCG-X-Official/facet/sphinx/source/tutorials.rst

 Bite-sized Simulations
 --------------------------------------------

-Understanding synergy and redundancy through simulation
+Understanding synergy and redundancy with synthetic data
 *************************************************************

-Improve your intuition for FACET's advanced model inspection with this simulation based tutorial.
+Improve your intuition for FACET's advanced model inspection with this tutorial.
 In this tutorial you will:

 - understand how synergy and redundancy for a feature pair varies with interaction and correlation, and,